TheMichaelHope/ParaAI/README.md

-# How to create your very own AI Twitter bot.
+# This will walk you through the process of creating your very own AI Twitter bot.

 ## Phase 1: Create a new Twitter account for the bot with developer access.